Easy Pinto Bean Spread and Dip for Sandwiches and Snacks

 Step 4

-Take the bean mixture off the heat, then add the rest of the fresh ingredients: jalapeno, tomato, and green onion tops.
+Take the bean mixture off the heat, then add the rest of the fresh ingredients: jalapeño, tomato, and green onion tops.

 Step 5

 Transfer to a bowl and serve immediately while still warm, or cool and refrigerate to enjoy later.
-This spread is delicious either warm or cold.

 Substitutions